 The full quotation – from Aristotle – appears to the right.
 I’ve often wondered how best to harness this.
-For example, it would be trite to suggest that this is all that would be needed to break a full-blown addiction, but I imagine it is used in a small – if positive way – as part of the treatment.
+For example, it would be trite to suggest that this is all that would be needed to break a full-blown addiction, but imagine it being used in a small – if positive way – as part of the treatment.

 Many smokers who are in the process of giving up are given re-assurance by ex-smokers that the heavy-duty constant cravings pass after a couple of weeks or so, dependant upon the level and length of the addiction.
 Further that the sudden bursts of craving also pass if one can hold off from smoking for around five minutes.
 If I was to be giving up smoking again, this is exactly the type of knowledge I would find both helpful and comforting.